C-Sim/virtual-holiday/README.md

 # virtual_holiday

 An interactive app which allows the user to select a holiday type to be provided with everything they need to recreate the holiday feeling virtually.
+From the scenery and atmospheric music, to the weather and a waiter who tells them bad jokes.

 [Deployed GitHub URL](...)